Supernova4422/SFMPanoramaTool/README.md

 # Unofficial SFM Panorama Toolkit

-This is the source filmmaker panorama toolkit!
+This is the unofficial source filmmaker panorama toolkit!
 This program will help out users of SFM to make their very own panoramic videos!

 Dependencies: